-In these roles, Brown connects the university with the intellectual and cultural capital of the USC retiree community.
+In these roles, Janette connects the university with the intellectual and cultural capital of the USC retiree community.
 She manages grants and endowments, and provides a network of resources, educational and creative opportunities for current and retired faculty, staff and students.
-The Emeriti Center partners with USC schools and units for inter-generational programming to benefit all members of the Trojan Family including USC students, alumni and the local community.
+The Emeriti Center partners with USC schools and units for intergenerational programming to benefit all members of the Trojan Family including USC students, alumni and the local community.
 Additionally, the Center connects with the community for college access volunteer programs.

-Brown works closely with the Office of the Vice Provost for Academic and Faculty Affairs, the Academic Senate, the Staff Assembly, Human Resources, the Office of Benefits Administration and the Center for Work and Family Life, along with other USC schools and units.
-These partnerships offer opportunities for service and learning, retirement transitions and beyond; Brown also connects students with inter-generational experiential learning opportunities.
+Janette works closely with the Office of the Vice Provost for Academic and Faculty Affairs, the Academic Senate, Staff Assembly, Human Resources, the Office of Benefits Administration, ITS and the WorkWell Center, along with other USC schools and units.
+These partnerships offer opportunities for service and learning, retirement transitions, student connections and beyond; she also connects students with intergenerational experiential learning opportunities.

-Brown has conducted research on retirement issues relevant to faculty and staff, offers limited professional coaching, and has given conference presentations in the US, Canada, Taiwan and Germany.
+Janette has conducted research on retirement issues relevant to faculty and staff, offers limited professional coaching, and has given conference presentations in the US, Canada, Taiwan and Germany.
 She provides consulting advice for universities and has authored and co-authored book chapters for the European Research Institute on Health and Aging, the American Council on Education, and New Directions for Higher Education.
 She is the recipient of the 2019 President’s Award for Staff Achievement.